-a. the Corporations Act 2001, including:

-- I. giving a true and fair view of the company's financial position as at 31 July 2012 and of their performance for the year ended on that date; and - II. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.
+- a. the Corporations Act 2001, including: - I. giving a true and fair view of the company's and consolidated entity's financial position as at 31 July 2013 and of their performance for the year ended on that date; and - II. complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.

-Report on the Remuneration Report
+Remuneration Report

-We have audited the Remuneration Report included in pages 10 to 16 of the Directors' Report for the year ended 31 July 2102.
+We have audited the Remuneration Report included in pages 10 to 18 of the Directors' Report for the year ended 31 July 2013.
 The directors of the company are responsible for the preparation and presentation of the Remuneration Report in accordance with s300A of the Corporations Act 2001.
 Our responsibility is to express an opinion on the Remuneration Report, based on our audit conducted in accordance with Australian Auditing Standards.